Situating Computational Learning Opportunities in the Digital Lives of Students

 Peter F Moon

-Peter Moon is a PhD student in the Center for Math Education at the University of Maryland.
-His research interests include expressions of algebraic and pre-algebraic thinking, integrating computational thinking into teacher preparation programs, and learning through games; at Maryland, he also works in the NOTICE lab and teaches statistics courses for math teachers.
-Peter is a Connecticut native with degrees in Psychology from the University of Pennsylvania and Teaching (Secondary Mathematics) from Loyola University Maryland; previously, he taught math and computer science and coached swimming at a high school in Baltimore.
+Peter Moon is a postdoctoral researcher in the Center for Math Education at the University of Maryland.
+His research interests include noticing multimodal expressions of algebraic and pre-algebraic thinking, integrating computational thinking into teacher preparation programs, and data science education.
+At Maryland, he works in the Notice Lab and previously taught statistics courses for math teachers.
+Peter holds a Ph.D. in Mathematics Education from UMD, M.A. in Teaching Secondary Mathematics from Loyola University Maryland, and B.A. in Psychology from the University of Pennsylvania.

 Yue Xin